-CUAnswers, Inc. purchased 20% ownership in Site-Four, LLC in July 2012.
+CU\Answers, Inc. purchased 20% ownership in Site-Four, LLC in July 2012.
 The investment of \$25,000 is accounted for under the equity method.
-During the years ended September 30, 2017 and 2016, no impairment was recorded.
+During the years ended September 30, 2018 and 2017, no impairment was recorded.

-CUAnswers, Inc. purchased 15% investment in Chatter Yak in May 2014.
-Chatter Yak provides marketing services to CUAnswers customers.
+CU\Answers, Inc. purchased 15% investment in Chatter Yak in May 2014.
+Chatter Yak provides marketing services to CU\Answers customers.
 The initial investment of \$100,000 is accounted for under the cost method and was written down to \$50,000 as of September 30, 2014 to the expected amount to be realized.
 During the year ended September 30, 2017, the investment was determined to be fully impaired and as a result, the investment was written down to \$0.

-CUAnswers, Inc. purchased 4% investment in Payveris in September 2015.
-Payveris provides licensing services to CUAnswers customers.
+CU\Answers, Inc. purchased 4% investment in Payveris in September 2015.
+Payveris provides licensing services to CU\Answers customers.
 The initial investment of \$260,438 is accounted for under the cost method.
-During the years ended September 30, 2017 and 2016, no impairment was recorded.
+During the year ended September 30, 2018, the Company determined the carrying value of the investment exceeded the fair value and recorded impairment of \$130,219, which is included in loss from affiliates on the Statement of Income.
+No impairment was recorded for the year ended September 30, 2017.